There is a new buzzword in the world of finance, and it’s ethical investing.

 You can build a simple, reliably ethically conscious portfolio with the three ETFs Vanguard has in their ESG range now.

-VEFI is a Bond Index ETF, meaning it contains ethically conscious global bonds that are less risky than shares, and the focus is on income returns.
+VEFI is a Bond Index ETF, meaning it contains ethically conscious global bonds.

 VESG is an ethically conscious International Shares Index ETF that tracks large companies around the world (minus Australian companies)